Imagine one day waking up and finding that your website has changed to a parked page like this:

 Here is a checklist to make sure this never happens to you:

 - Add a yearly reminder on the calendar to check your credit card and contact information are correct with your Domain Registrar

 Follow these tips and you won’t have to go through the painful process of domain recovery.
-Contact us if you would like to discuss way to protect your domain, or any web related projects you need done.
+Contact us if you would like to discuss ways to protect your domain or any web-related projects you need to be done.